diegob1212/BIManalyst_g_24/A3/README.md

 For each selected wall, the tool extracts:

-The concrete thickness (only summing layers that contain concrete or béton), and
+- The concrete thickness (it isn't the full thickness of the wall, it is only summing layers that contain concrete)

-The concrete strength class (e.g., C25/30) from the associated IFC materials.
+- The concrete strength class (e.g., C25/30) from the associated IFC materials.

 If no concrete layer is found, the wall is treated as non-concrete.
 If concrete is present but no class is specified, it is labeled “UNKNOWN concrete class.”